-In Spirits in the Grass we meet Luke Tanner, a thirty-something baseball player helping to build a new baseball field in his beloved hometown of Clearwater, Wisconsin.
+Now, in his first novel, Bill Meissner again uses baseball as a window to his characters.
+In Spirits in the Grass, we meet Luke Tanner, a thirty-something ball player helping to build a new baseball field in his beloved hometown of Clearwater, Wisconsin.
 Luke looks forward to trying out for the local amateur team as soon as possible.
 His chance discovery of a small bone fragment on the field sets in motion a series of events and discoveries that will involve his neighbors, local politicians, and the nearby Native American reservation.
 Luke’s life, most of all, will be transformed.
 His growing obsession with the ball field and what’s beneath it threatens his still fragile relationship with his partner, Louise, and challenges Luke’s assumptions about everyone, especially himself.

 Spirits in the Grass rings true with small-town Midwestern values.
 The characters, including Luke’s independent partner Louise, grapple with their passion and their identities.
 In this beautiful and haunting novel, baseball serves as a metaphor for life itself, with its losses and defeats, its glories and triumphs.